gwatts/pinfinder/README.md

 Operating-specifc instructions are below.
 In most cases, simply running the program (working around OS specific security restrictions) should deliver the right result.
 Take a look at the Troubleshooting section if you run into issues.

+By defalut, it will print out the passcode for all devices it can find an unencrypted backup for, dispalying the most recently backed up first.

 ### Windows